 Praise for Let the Guilty Pay

 “… a cleverly plotted, deftly paced page-turner with deeply relatable characters.
-Everyone has a secret, everyone has an agenda, and Rick Treon dispenses the well-earned twists and reveals with the stiletto precision of a master.” — Heather Young, award-winning author of The Lost Girls and The Distant Dead
+Everyone has a secret, everyone has an agenda, and Rick Treon dispenses the well-earned twists and reveals with the stiletto precision of a master.” — Heather Young, USA Today bestselling and award-winning author of The Lost Girls and The Distant Dead

 “… invites you in like a glass of sweet tea, then knocks you off your feet like a fifth of whiskey.
 This is dirty Texas noir where nobody walks away clean.” — August Norman, award-winning author of Come and Get Me and Sins of the Mother